The Route

 1. Asia Park

-A green park with sculptures and facilities for the sake of athletes and reporters during Asian Game in 1986
+A green park with sculptures, built for athletes and reporters during the 1986 Asian Games.

 2. Jamsil Sports Complex

-Subway: exit 5 & 6 of Sports Complex Station, line 2, green line
+Subway: Exits 5 & 6 of Sports Complex Station, Line 2 (Green Line)

 Info: This site is Korea’s largest sports complex where the site of the 10th Asian Games in 1986 and the 24th Seoul Olympics in 1988 was held.This stadium was the main Olympic Stadium, with an indoor gymnasium, swimming pool, and many other sports facilities.
 There is also a baseball stadium as part of the complex.